 Fireplace safety is important.Fireplaces evoke images of cozy warmth, a pretty flame – and, perhaps, even a little romance.
 But, fireplaces and chimneys can be dangerous if you do not maintain them.

 Many people believe they only need to have their chimneys cleaned and inspected if they burn wood in their fireplace.
 But the truth is that all of your home’s heating systems – whether using wood, coal, pellets, propane or natural gas – rely on the chimney to safely carry toxic gases out of the house.
-Chimney and fireplace maintenance – especially in older homes – should be done every year to check for residue build-up, structural deterioration, moisture damage, as well as the possibility of animal nests.
+Chimney and fireplace maintenance – especially in older homes -inspect them every year.
+Check for residue build-up, structural deterioration, moisture damage, as well as the possibility of animal nests.